-Telephonics has operations in the US, primarily along the East Coast, as well as in China and Sweden.
+Telephonics has operations throughout the US, primarily along the East Coast, although it has locations in Alabama and Texas.

 Sales and Marketing

 The company markets and sells its products directly.
-In addition to the US government, major customers include Lockheed Martin, General Dynamics, Sikorsky Aircraft, and Boeing.
+In addition to the US government, major customers include Lockheed Martin, Northrop Grumman, Sikorsky Aircraft, and Boeing.

 In 2015 about two-thirds of Telephonics' sales were to US government agencies.
 Another 31% of sales were to international customers and 3% to commercial customers.